SAKryukov/vscode-extensible-markdown/docs/index.md

 In this example, the text "The Name of The Document" is copied to HTML `title`.

-The default syntax for file include is:
+The default syntax for file include is: {id=special.include.file}
 ```
 [](include( file-name... ))
 // file-name expression should come without blank space characters